Arctic resources race: Environmental degradation

 It has been argued that Arctic trade routes will decrease global greenhouse gas emissions from shipping because these routes would be much shorter than the current routes.
-However, it is important to note that increased shipping in the region will contribute to Arctic environmental degradation and will severely impact indigenous communities.
+However, increased shipping in the region will contribute to Arctic environmental degradation and will severely impact indigenous communities.
 According to the National Oceanic and Atmospheric Administration, “Potential impacts from shipping include: the release of oil through accidental or illegal discharge, ship strikes on marine mammals, the introduction of alien species, disruption of migratory patterns of marine mammals, increased anthropogenic noise and increased atmospheric emissions.”
 Additionally, marine vessels are a large source of greenhouse gas and air pollutant emissions, which impact local air quality and human health.

 Offshore drilling in the Arctic also poses huge threats to the regional ecosystem and indigenous communities.
 Pollution from the offshore drilling industry can damage marine animals and disrupt their migratory patterns, destroy flora and fauna, and interfere with subsistence lifestyles of indigenous communities.
 There have already been several cases in which it was determined that anthropogenic activity in the Arctic region resulted in environmental damage.
 In 2013, the U.S. Environmental Protection Agency fined Shell $1.1 million for air quality violations on several offshore drilling vessels in the Arctic.